 The SDTI loop is closed only when the Multicam software is started.
-It is therefore recommended to use XHub when using Non-Relay connectors to avoid network interruptions.
+As non-relay connectors are used, it is recommended to use XHub to avoid network interruptions.

-The XNet2 requires a network server dedicated to the management of the Database shared among all LSM-EVS video servers.
-This is assigned to one of the LSM-EVS servers on the network.
-The EVS server acting as the network server can of course be used for standard LSM/video server operation.
+The XNet2 requires a network server dedicated to the management of the database shared among all EVS video servers.
+This is assigned to one of the EVS servers on the network.
+The EVS server acting as the network server can of course be used for standard server operations.